 YPSILANTI INTERNATIONAL ELEMENTARY SCHOOL

 Ypsilanti International Elementary School (YIES)

-Our elementary school division at YIES offers Pre-K through 2nd-grade classes this year, adding 3rd, 4th and 5th Grade Fall 2017-18.
+Our elementary school division at YIES offers Kindergarten through 5th-grade classes.
 We offer a proven IB Curriculum for tomorrow's leaders.

 At YIES we differentiate instruction so that all students experience success.
 We create a safe and caring community where students can grow socially and emotionally, and academically.
 Parents, teachers, students and community members are cooperating partners in this learning environment.

 What is an IB PYP School?